marialavinca/Inference-of-the-genes-in-the-ancestor-of-amniotes-and-the-genomic-basis-for-the-origin-of-the-egg/README.md

      *Gene_Clustering_In_HGs_With_MCL

-           +MCL_row_counter.pl (perl script that parses parsed the output of MCL to produce a taxonomic occupancy table.
+           +MCL_row_counter.pl (perl script that parses the output of MCL to produce a taxonomic occupancy table.
 The result file has a HG in each row and one species per column.)

      *Preparation_Of_PAPS_and_Inferring_Ancestral_And_Novel_Genes